JGMEYER/telegram-utility-bot/README.md

 ### Telegram setup

-Create two bots by DM'ing @BotFather in Telegram: one for DEV, one for PROD.
+Create two bots by messaging @BotFather in Telegram: one for DEV, one for PROD.
 I recommend you create a test group for the DEV bot to avoid annoying your friends.
 You can configure different `$TELEGRAM_CHAT_ID_{stage}` in secrets/env.

-**Important!** Next, turn off privacy mode for these bots to allow them to send message data via the Telegram webhooks.
+**Important!** Next, turn off privacy mode for these bots via @BotFather to allow them to send message data via the Telegram webhooks.

 Set the tokens you get from @BotFather to `$TELEGRAM_TOKEN_{stage}` in secrets/env, then source: